GroupEat/groupeat-api/workbench/groupeat/customers/docs/api/main.md

              "status_code": 400,
              "errors": {
                  "email": [
-                     "The email must be a valid email address."
+                     "The e-mail must be a valid e-mail address."
                  ],
                  "password": [
                      "The password must be at least 6 characters."